hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ### Conservative approach

-If we were to go with the most conservative approach for this analysis, we could only use of the common significant genes found from both methods and continue any follow-up analysis with those results.
+If we were to go with the most conservative approach for this analysis, we could use only the common significant genes found from both methods and continue any follow-up analysis with those results.

 ```r
 # Conservative genes